On groups with EDT0L word problem

 \subsection{Functions on words and word weights}

-In this section, we require a function to extract the $a$'s which appear as part of the prefix and suffix of a given word in $\Sigma^*$.
+In this section, we require a function to extract the $a^*$ factors which appear as part of the prefix and suffix of a given word in $\Sigma^*$.
 To accomplish this, we introduce the following function.